wp-plugins/taglets-feeder/readme.txt

 You can optionally specify a tag that Taglets Feeder always sends to, for every post you publish (e.g. a tag for the name of your blog), in addition to the tags specified for the post.

+You can also specify a excluded catagory such that for posts assigned to that cateofy, Taglets Feeder will not notify Taglets.org.

+The normal behavior of Taglets Feeder is to attempt to post to all tags (send notifications for all tags) and ignore errors for tags that do not exist on Taglets.org.
+If you prefer, you can use the "auto-create" feature of Taglets Feeder to cause it to dynamically create any non-existent tags on the fly.
+If you activate the "auto-create" option in Taglets Feeder Settings, you must also enter your Taglets.org email and password so that Taglets Feeder can craeet the tag on your behalf.

 == Installation ==

 1. Extract taglets-feeder.zip to /wp-content/plugins/taglets-feeder/ directory.